 Alcohol & Drug Rehab Centers in New Orleans, Louisiana

 Changing your priorities away from drugs and alcohol and toward a sober, healthy life is a big shift.
 The first step is to acknowledge that there is a problem.
 In a city where drugs and alcohol are so common, it takes a lot of courage to want to change.
 It may seem overwhelming, in fact.
 Professionals encourage you to find resources and people in your community that can support you in your sobriety efforts.
-There are various New Orleans drug treatment facilities and New Orleans alcohol treatment facilities available.
-Detoxification facilities and recovery groups are common as well.
+There are various New Orleans drug and alcohol treatment facilities, as well as detoxification facilities available.

 New Orleans Residential Treatment Programs

 Also known as inpatient programs, residential treatment programs provide the greatest amount of oversight and structure.
 Patients live on-site during the entire treatment process so they can receive substantial oversight from trained medical personnel.
 Often, patients begin their treatment with a medically assisted detoxification, and this environment is ideal for ensuring safety during the entire process.
 Afterward, participants work through a structured, effective format that usually includes group therapy sessions and classes that focus on handling the everyday stresses of life.
 Yoga, meditation, and relaxing hobbies often integrate into the program to replace negative habits with positive ones.
 This intensive process is ideal for someone with a long history of drug or alcohol use, or if home life is challenging to your efforts to claim sobriety.